JyotinderSingh/Multithreading/README.md

  - Throughput - The amount of tasks completed in a given period.
 Measured in *tasks/time unit*

  **Optimizing for Latency**
- - [Image Processing](./src/com/jyotindersingh/ImageProcessing.java) - We run an image recolouring algorithm over an image in both a sequential and a multithreaded scenario and demostrate the performace gains achieved with the help of more threads.
+ - [**Image Processing**](./src/com/jyotindersingh/ImageProcessing.java) - We run an image recolouring algorithm over an image in both a sequential and a multithreaded scenario and demostrate the performace gains achieved with the help of more threads.

  **Optimizing for Throughput**

  Thread Pooling: Creating the threads once and reusing them for future tasks, instead of recreating the threads each and every time from scratch.
- - [HTTP Server](./src/com/jyotindersingh/ThroughputHttpServer.java) - We run a CPU heavy task on a thread pool inside a server and look at the throughput gains as we increase the number of worker threads in the thread pool.
+ - [**HTTP Server**](./src/com/jyotindersingh/ThroughputHttpServer.java) - We run a CPU heavy task on a thread pool inside a server and look at the throughput gains as we increase the number of worker threads in the thread pool.

  ## Data Sharing between Threads (Resource Sharing and Critical Sections)
  **Monitors:** You can use the *synchronized* API.
 It provides a locking mechanism designed to prevent access to a block of code or an entire method by multiple threads.
  There are 2 ways to use the synchronized keyword:
- 1. [You can declare one or more methods in a class using the *synchronized* keyword](./src/com/jyotindersingh/RaceCondition.java).
+ 1. [**You can declare one or more methods in a class using the *synchronized* keyword**](./src/com/jyotindersingh/RaceCondition.java).
 When one or more threads try and call these methods on the same object of this class, **only one thread will be able to execute either of these methods**.
- 1. [Define the block of code that we consider as Critical Section and use the *synchronized* keyword](./src/com/jyotindersingh/RaceCondition2.java) to restrict access only to that section without making the entire methods synchronized.
+ 1. [**Define the block of code that we consider as Critical Section and use the *synchronized* keyword**](./src/com/jyotindersingh/RaceCondition2.java) to restrict access only to that section without making the entire methods synchronized.
 This provides us with a lot more flexibility ,to have separate critical sections synchronize on different objects.

  Note: The *synchronized* block is **reentrant** - which means for instance if a Thread A is accessing a synchronized method, while already being in a different synchronized method or block, it will be able to access that synchronized method with no problem.
 Basically, a thread cannot prevent itself from entering a critical section.